deXcripter/dsa/30-Days-of-JavaScript/README.md

 # TASKS

 ## Closures

-### Tasks                                Difficulty
-Create Hello World Function              Easy
+1. Create Hello World Function
-Counter                                  Easy
+2. Counter
-To Be Or Not To Be                       Easy
+3. To Be Or Not To Be
-Counter II                               Easy
+4. Counter II